omani/telegram-monerotipbot/README.md

 - Send Monero to regular addresses.
 - Receive Monero on regular addresses.
 - Make Giveaways within groups.
-- Send BTC by sending XMR via xmr.to
 - Generate a QR-Code image and share it comfortably with others.
 - Make transactions by scanning or uploading a QR-Code image.
 - Deposit to account.
 - Withdraw from account.
 - Clickable TX Hash link to blockexplorer.

-**LEGAL NOTICE**:

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 Invite this bot to your group (bot needs no admin rights) and enjoy Monero in Telegram.